kwanzv/kwanzv/README.md

 - 👯 I’m looking to collaborate on open sourced projects or charity work.

-- 💬 Ask me about my 2 dogs !
-Both are daschunds.
+- 💬 I work part time as an ESL teacher, and focus on coding in my free time.

 - 📫 How to reach me: Find me on Instagram - kwan_zv